Here is the link

 Parents should also watch for signs of infection in their newborn that can be easily picked up from birth or other people handling the baby.
 You can witness signs of infection around the belly button or circumcised foreskin.
 Moreover, babies with infections often complain of poor sucking during breastfeeding, poor weight gain, and increasing irritability among several others.

-There can be other health issues that are different from older children and adults like diaper rash, cradle crap etc. Although most babies remain perfectly healthy after they are discharged from hospital but it is important to watch out for signs of illness like jaundice, and infections.
-It is necessary to take the baby to the paediatrician for evaluation within a day or two of leaving the hospital.
+There can be other health issues that are different for older children and adults like diaper rash, cradle crap, etc. Although most babies remain perfectly healthy after they are discharged from the hospital but it is important to watch out for signs of illness like jaundice, and infections.
+It is necessary to take the baby to the pediatricianfor evaluation within a day or two of leaving the hospital.

 Tips for Parents for Newborn care

-- Baby should be given only breast milk for first six months of life.
+The baby should be given only breast milk for the first six months of life.

-- Exclusive breastfeeding means nothing except breast-feeds not even water, ghuttis, gripe water, tonics or any form of milk.
+Exclusive breastfeeding means nothing except breast-feeds not even water, gutters, gripe water, tonics, or any form of milk.

-- Babies need proper clothes, which covers them properly especially the head, hands and feet.
-They should not be over clothed as well.
+Babies need proper clothes, which cover them properly especially the head, hands, and feet.
+They should not be overclothed as well.

-- Breastfed Babies pass watery stools after first 3-4 days of life especially after every feed which is normal for them.
+Breastfed Babies pass watery stools after the first 3-4 days of life especially after every feed which is normal for them.

-- Babies don't need any Kajal, Surma, Talcum powder or daily bath.
-Bathing should be postponed for first few days after birth.
-A good rule to follow is to delay bath till umbilical cord falls.
+Babies don't need any Kajal, Surma, Talcum powder, or daily bath.
+Bathing should be postponed for the first few days after birth.
+A good rule to follow is to delay bath till the umbilical cord falls.